Thomas-Daily/fs-journal/quizzes/week02.md

 <!-- enter you answer in the space below -->
 ```

+let, var and const

 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+It is a sub-program designed to perform a particular task

 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```

+An acronym for five design priciples intended to make designs more understandable.

 ```
 **4.** Given this array: